movementlabsxyz/movement-docs/docs/devs/tutorials/Build dApp/solidity.md

 export default scaffoldConfig;
 ```

 Sweet, you are pretty much setup.
-Now you can run the following to run your dApp:
+Now you can run the following command to start your dApp:

 ``` bash
 yarn start